 Leave an RV Boondocking Plan

-Being former Coast Guard first responders, we can’t stress this most important lifesaving RV boondocking preparation line item enough.
+Being former Coast Guard first responders, we can’t stress this most important lifesaving rule of RV boondocking; leaving a boondocking plan.

-Similar to boaters heading out on the water, it’s important to tell family and friends where you’re headed and for how long.
-Send at least one or two of them the coordinates or exact location of where you’ll be camping or boondocking.
-Let them know how many are in your party along with their names and ages.
+Similar to boaters heading out on the open water, it’s important to tell family and friends where you’re headed, for how long and ETA.
+Send at least one or two of them the coordinates or exact location of where you’ll be camping.
+Let them know how many are in your party along with names and ages.

 Check the Weather